A team isn't a team without any players. These players each have a particular role on a team. Let's discuss these positions and their roles.

 If you are thinking about acquiring a D/ST, you should consider who the big names on the D/ST are.
 Are they good players?

-A 'defensive back' is a defensive position that includes cornerbacks and safeties.
+A defensive back is a defensive position that includes cornerbacks, linebackers, and safeties.
 Their primary role is to prevent pass completions from the quarterback.

-A 'shark' is a defensive player who is very good.
-They often 'prey' on 'fish'.
+A shark is a defensive player who is very good.
+They often prey on weaker players called fish.

 Whenever you choose a defense and special teams, you may notice that kicker often has a separate team position.
 That's because you must draft your own kicker.
-If you draft, 'New England Patriots Defense/Special Teams', Stephen Gostkowski does not come with them.
+If you draft theNew England Patriots Defense/Special Teams, Stephen Gostkowski does not come with them.
 This is important to know as kickers can be vital to swaying a weekly matchup in your favor.

 Here is a list of terms related to player positions in fantasy football: